 3.8.
-Neutron sources are used forin the calibration of instruments, to create in the creation of fission reactions in experimental reactors, in nuclear physics research such as(e.g. neutron logging-and, neutron diffraction analysis, to demonstrate), in the demonstration of physics principles, and forin neutron activation analysis.
-The commonCommon nuclides in neutron sources are 252 Cf (spontaneous fission), 241 Am-Be (α ,n reaction) orand 124 Sb-Be (γ ,n reaction).
-The safety of neutron sources normally involves shielding against both neutron and photon radiations.
+Neutron sources are used in the calibration of instruments, in the creation of fission reactions in experimental reactors, in nuclear physics research (e.g. neutron logging, neutron diffraction analysis), in the demonstration of physics principles and in neutron activation analysis.
+Common nuclides in neutron sources are 252Cf (spontaneous fission), 241Am-Be (α , n reaction) and 124Sb-Be (γ , n reaction).
+The safety of neutron sources normally involves shielding against both neutron and photon radiation.